 There is no specific dress code required when visiting Honfleur.
 Make sure to dress for the season.
 Since it’s on the coast, it can get chilly in the morning and evening so we do recommend bringing a jacket, even when visiting in the summer.

 “Le Vieux Bassin” is the name given to the port of Honfleur.
 A typical Norman port, it was built in 1681.
 It’s the city’s top must-see attraction.
 The picturesque buildings that line the port, with their narrow facades and slate roofs, are listed as historical monuments.
 The port is particularly lovely after nightfall, when the houses are reflected in the water.

-Saint Catherine’s Church is one of the city’s major monuments.
+This church is one of the city’s major monuments.
 Built in the 15th century, the church is made entirely of wood.
 The impressive structure is the largest wooden church in France.
 This was possible thanks to the town’s shipbuilding know-how and skilled woodworkers.
 The bell tower, which is separate from the church, is made of oak and also a must-see!

 Eugène Boudin is perhaps Honfleur’s most famous local painter.
 The museum named after him is definitely worth a visit.
 The museum is home to a large number of local painters including Boudin, Courbet, Dubourg and Dufy.

 Each of the seven exhibition rooms has a different theme with one dedicated to regional history that features traditional Norman clothing and furniture.